cohogainLYIT/addams_app/README.md

 ### Meetings

-    Stand-ups will occur on Tuesdays at 20:15 and Thursday at 18:45.
+    Stand-ups will occur on Tuesdays at 20:00 and Thursday at 18:45.
-    The order that people give their updates will be based on <<define the order>> of those present at the meeting.
+    The order that people give their updates will be based on alphabetical order of those present at the meeting.
-    Updates will be in the form: What I've done, What I plan to do, Impediments Sprint planning will occur every other <<day and time>>.
+    Updates will be in the form: What I've done, What I plan to do, Impediments Sprint planning will occur every Tuesday following the Stand-Up.
     Please add and update items within Jira prior to the sprint planning session.
-    Sprint retro will occur once a month, <<Date and time>>.
+    Sprint retro will occur on the first Thursday after a sprint concludes.
     The order that people present their sprint retro updates will be based on alphabetical order of those present at the meeting.
-    Points raised in the sprint retro will be noted and posted on the slack channel by the Scrum Master.
+    Points raised in standups and during the sprint retrospectives will be noted and posted on the slack channel by the Scrum Master.
-    Backlog refinement?
+    Sprint retrospectives will also be captured in Azure DevOps (https://dev.azure.com/AddamsFamily/AddamsFamily2022/_apps/hub/ms-devlabs.team-retrospectives.home)

     Task estimation will be done using <<what method>>.

     Come prepared to meetings.
     Be on time for Stand Ups and meetings.
     Mobile phones on silent.